masslab/HARproject/CodeBook.md

 - 'README.txt'

-- 'features_info.txt': Shows information about the variables used on the feature vector.
+- 'features_info.txt': information about the variables used on the feature vector.

-- 'features.txt': List of all features (561 variable names).
+- 'features.txt': list of all features (561 variable names).

-- 'activity_labels.txt': Links the class labels with their activity name (name-value key with 6 activities).
+- 'activity_labels.txt': a name-value key with 6 activities and their codes.

-- 'train/X_train.txt': Training set (feature data for the 561 variables).
+- 'train/X_train.txt': training set (feature data for the 561 variables).

-- 'train/y_train.txt': Training labels (activity codes).
+- 'train/y_train.txt': training labels (activity codes).

-- 'test/X_test.txt': Test set (feature data for the 561 variables).
+- 'test/X_test.txt': test set (feature data for the 561 variables).

-- 'test/y_test.txt': Test labels (activity codes).
+- 'test/y_test.txt': test labels (activity codes).

-- 'test/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
-Its range is from 1 to 30.
+- 'test/subject_train.txt': rows identify the subject who performed the activity

-- 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
-Its range is from 1 to 30.
+- 'train/subject_train.txt': rows identify the subject who performed the activity

 - 'test/Inertial Signals/: **nothing in this subdirectory is used**

 - 'train/Inertial Signals/: **nothing in this subdirectory is used**

+####Variable Units
+Unit data for measured and calculated variables were not given in the original data set documents.
+We are *assuming* that velocity is in m/s, acceleration is in m/s^2 and frequency is in hz (cycles/s).
+However, no further mention of units will be made here or in the variable maps.

 ## Transformations & Processing
 The following operations are performed: